player-red/law-school-notes/src/site/notes/Y1 T1 Society/READINGS/PRIMARY/SOC8.27 Casanova, Private and Public Religions.md

 -  Community perspective:
 	- Religion always involves community, such as a church.
 Any individual expression is derived from a group religion or is not religion, but magic.
 		- Durkheim and W. Robertson Smith.
+- Both attempt to reduce religion to one of two poles or a derivation of the other pole.

+(2) Community cults vs. Religious communities
+-